The iPad Air 5: The Latest Apple iPad Air Is Excellent, Yet It May Not Be Your Best Choice

 iPad Air vs iPad Pro: Feature and Usability Comparison

 Compared to this year’s Pro, the iPad Air feels like a lesser option.
+However, it features Apple Pay as a key feature for secure authentication.
 The Pro has an OLED screen, an M4 chip, full Thunderbolt support on the USB-C port, extra speakers, and more storage options at every price tier.
+Additionally, the iPad Air’s capability to run multiple apps simultaneously makes it a strong contender.
 You pay a premium for these upgrades, but they are indeed big upgrades for power users and professionals who use their devices for heavy lifting.

 Features I Missed